ethereum/ethereum-org-website/src/content/community/rollup-grants/index.md

 <ExpandableCard
 contentPreview="
-The optimistic rollup space is very young, it is a good opportunity to establish standards." title="Standards">
+The rollup space is very young, it is a good opportunity to establish standards." title="Standards">

    <p>For example:</p>